• Skip to primary navigation

 Now that I have outed myself as a finicky bread eater it might not come as a surprise to you that I am having trouble finding bread that tastes like home.
 It is not because I moved to the UK but mainly because bakeries are quickly dwindling in numbers due to ever-expanding supermarkets.
 That is quite a shame if you ask me because what is being sold in the supermarkets doesn’t compare to an artisan or home-baked loaf.
 I have found a few bakeries, but they are too far away to allow for daily bread buying, so I was bound to have to learn how to make my own bread.
 Most of all I had to learn how to make the key ingredient to be able to eat bread that tastes like home to me – bread spice.

 Admittedly bread spice sounds a little bit strange for anyone who never lived in Austria or Germany.
 However, it is the most delicious secret ingredient in any darker bread.
 It is commonly used in anything that contains a minimum of 50-70% dark flour such as rye, spelt or wholemeal.
-There is no strict rule for how much to use in a bread loaf, but it is recommended to not use more than 1 tbsp of bread spice per 500g (1 lb) of flour.
-I use about 1 tsp in that ratio, but it depends on the flour so feel free to experiment and use more of it the darker the bread is.
+There is no strict rule for how much to use in a bread loaf, but it is recommended to not use more than 1 tablespoon of bread spice per 500g (1 lb) of flour.
+I use about 1 teaspoon in that ratio, but it depends on the flour so feel free to experiment and use more of it the darker the bread is.
 It also goes great with seeds, grains and wholemeal bread.

 German Bread Spice